 Flow Data

 Monthly summaries of flow data at all structures that discharge to Lake Okeechobee (and S-65 and S-68 at the outlets to Lake Kissimmee and Lake Istokpoga, respectively) were obtained from the SFWMD.
 In addition, time series of flow data, recording the mean daily flow in cubic feet per second (CFS), were obtained from the DBHYDRO database for any required stations.
 These data are identified by DBKeys (the alphanumeric database key for a specific time series; see Table 3).
 Generally, the downloaded time series data covers the POR from the beginning of calendar year 1972 through the end of 2013.
 Where available, the time series in DBHYDRO that were marked as “PREF” were downloaded.
 This annotation indicates that the recorded value is the preferred value.
-For many stations data for the entire period was not available under same DBKey; in these cases multiple times series from the same station were combined with values from the later time series taking precedence over earlier entries when both were present.
+For many stations data for the entire period was not available under same DBKey; in these cases, multiple times series from the same station were combined with values from the later time series taking precedence over earlier entries when both were present.
 Since the flow data used to calibrate/verify WAM were provided directly by the SFWMD, it was not critical to have data of the entire POR at every flow station.

 Table 3.
 Stations used for flow data listed by sub-watershed.